biscolab/laravel-recaptcha-docs/docs/how-to-use-v2.md

 #### htmlScriptTagJsApi($configuration)
 `$configuration` argument can have following keys:

 * `lang` set reCAPTCHA language.
 This will override `default_language` in `config/recaptcha.php`.
-Here you ca find the complete list of availeble languages [https://developers.google.com/recaptcha/docs/language](https://developers.google.com/recaptcha/docs/language)
+Here you can find the complete list of available languages [https://developers.google.com/recaptcha/docs/language](https://developers.google.com/recaptcha/docs/language)

 #### Form set-up
 After you have to insert `htmlFormSnippet()` helper inside the form where you want to use the field `g-recaptcha-response`.